A few years ago I ran across a sweet website called Attic24.

 Tuesday, June 20, 2017

 I just finished this pattern for my Great-grandson's first birthday.
 I wasn't sure if I would get him finished in time to mail, but found that this pattern worked up fairly quickly.
-Within two day of intermittent crocheteing, I was done!
+Within two days of intermittent crocheting, I was done!